 When the weather gets nice, everyone likes to go outside to enjoy the sunshine and flowers!
 But when you’re outside, nothing disturbs the peace quite like the familiar sound of very loud buzzing.
 When you see a big yellow and black bug coming towards you, a common reaction is to run and get out of its way!
 No one likes dealing with yellow jackets.
-Cleverly disguised with the coloring of bees, yellow jackets are wasps that are known to aggressively defend their nests and dole out nasty stings to anyone in the way.
+Cleverly disguised with the coloring of bees, the yellow jacket is a wasp that is known to aggressively defend their nests and dole out nasty stings to anyone in the way.

 Yellow Jackets Biology

 Yellow Jackets are part of the vespula species, which is known for being social wasps.
 Unlike bees, who like to make their nests in trees, yellow jackets prefer subterranean locations for their nests.
 Places like tree stumps and fallen logs are ideal situations for them.
 They’re also known to make nests in human dwellings, such as crawl spaces, attics, and exterior surfaces of buildings!
 Their nests are constructed by a paper substance they make out of wood fiber and saliva, and can host over 100 inhabitants.

 Yellow Jacket Life Cycle